 Maintaining ROAS optimizer performance

-Once you’ve set up your optimizer - whether it’s the ARM, IAP, or Combo - you can keep it performing at its best by adjusting ROAS goals and re-optimizing.
+Once you’ve set up your optimizer - whether it’s the impression level revenue, IAP, or Combo - you can keep it performing at its best by adjusting ROAS goals and re-optimizing.
 Holidays, changes in ARPU trends or whale behavior, and game fatigue can all impact campaign performance and should be accounted for when setting new ROAS goals.
 We suggest updating your KPIs once every two weeks so you have at least 7 days of matured data to use as a benchmark.